-- Designed to resonate with legacy consumers experienced connoisseurs who consume only top-shelf flower. - 13 SKUs available at April 13, 2022. - Products: Dried flower, pre-rolls, BLNT, concentrates. (vapes launching Q2 FY2022).
+- Designed to resonate with legacy consumers experienced connoisseurs who consume only top-shelf flower. - 26 SKUs available at July 13, 2022. - Products include: Dried flower, pre-rolls, BLNT, concentrates, with a plan to launch vapes for the second half of Fiscal 2022.